|6 October 1945 (age 73 years)

 Subramaniam Ramadorai is the Chairman at the Axis Bank Foundation, Advisory Board Tata Strive, AirAsia, and Tata Technologies.
 He is also the member of the Board of Directors of the Piramal Group and the Hindustan Uniliver.
 ‘Ram’ for those who have worked with him, he comes across as a person who is steeped in simplicity and discipline.

 Subramaniam Ramadorai’s education in America made him the first in his family to study from the USA.
+He completed his degree in 1970’s at UCLA and got a lucrative job offer with National Cash Register (NCR) of $12,000 a year.
+This is when he faced the dilemma of either continuing his journey there or coming back to India.
+However, he was always tapped by his nationalistic thoughts to come back to India, which he couldn’t resist for too long.
 After completing his education S. Ramadorai worked at TCS for 42 years, finally reaching at the top post succeeding the first CEO of TCS F. C. Kohli.
 After his retirement, Subramaniam served the Tata group in various capacities including Vice Chairman of TCS, member of the Board of Directors at Tata Industries and Chairman of Tata Advance Systems Limited, Tata Elxsi, CMC and CRL.
 Along with it, he was also associated with many non-Tata companies and educational institutions.
 He was the Board member at MIT Sloan School of Management and also served as the chairman of the governing body of TISS.

 The giant Tata group is one of the oldest and most reputed business groups in India.
 Whatever may have been its fortune in the past as a whole group, one of its operations stand still – the Tata Consultancy Services, the company which grew from only 25 employees to over 4 lakh employees and worth $1000 billion.